tyedem/Token-Crowdsale/README.md

 # Basic KaseiCoin Crowdsale Demo

-To review the functionality of the basic Kaseicoin crowdsale, see `KaseiCoinCrowdsaleDemo.mov` in this repository.
+To review the functionality of the basic KaseiCoin crowdsale, see `KaseiCoinCrowdsaleDemo.mov` in this repository.
 The demonstration completes the following steps:

 1. Deploy the crowdsale to a local blockchain by using Remix, MetaMask, and Ganache.